George Blagojevic

-George Blagojevic (born 18 October 1996) is an Australian professional basketball player for the Geelong Supercats of the NBL1 South.
-Blagojevic played college basketball for the Hartford Hawks.
+George Blagojevic (born 18 October 1996) is an Australian professional basketball player for Geelong United of the NBL1 South.
+He played college basketball for the Hartford Hawks before playing two seasons for the Cairns Taipans in the National Basketball League (NBL) between 2019 and 2021.

-Early life
+Early life and career

-Blagojevic grew up in Geelong and played for the Basketball Australia Centre of Excellence at the Australian Institute of Sport.
-During the 2014-15 season, he averaged 8.8 points and 3.2 rebounds per game in South East Australian Basketball League competition.
-In March 2019, Blagojevic committed to Hartford over Boise State, Saint Mary's and Grand Canyon.
+Blagojevic was born in Geelong, Victoria, in the suburb of Whittington.
+He later moved to Canberra to attend the Australian Institute of Sport (AIS).
+In 2014 and 2015, he played for the BA Centre of Excellence in the South East Australian Basketball League (SEABL).

 College career

+In March 2015, Blagojevic committed to Hartford over Boise State, Saint Mary's and Grand Canyon.

 Blagojevic averaged 9.5 points and 4.1 rebounds per game as a freshman.
 As a sophomore, his averages declined to 4.4 points and 3.0 rebounds per game.
 Blagojevic averaged 4.5 points and 3.7 assists per game as a junior.
 On February 27, 2019, he scored a career-high 32 points in a 96-76 win against Binghamton.
 As a senior, Blagojevic averaged 14.3 points, 7.5 rebounds, 1.9 assists and 1.2 steals per game.
 He was named to the Second Team All-America East.
 Blagojevic finished his career with 1,032 points and 578 rebounds.

 Professional career

-After graduating from Hartford, Blagojevic signed with the Cairns Marlins of the Queensland Basketball League in May 2019 for the remainder of the season.
-He averaged 12.2 points and 7.5 rebounds per game and finished the regular season with a double-double of 24 points and 10 rebounds against Gladstone Port City Power.
+In May 2019, Blagojevic signed with the Cairns Marlins of the Queensland Basketball League (QBL) for the remainder of the 2019 season.
+In 11 games, he averaged 12.3 points, 7.5 rebounds, 2.8 assists and 1.0 steals per game.

 On 14 August 2019, Blagojevic signed a one-year deal with the Cairns Taipans of the National Basketball League (NBL).
 He re-signed with the team on 3 September 2020.

-On 10 June 2021, Blagojevic signed with the Geelong Supercats of the NBL1 South.
+On 10 June 2021, Blagojevic signed with the Geelong Supercats of the NBL1 South for the rest of the 2021 season.

+In January 2022, Blagojevic joined T71 Dudelange of the Luxembourg Basketball League for the rest of the 2021–22 season.
+In eight games, he averaged 16.5 points, 14.1 rebounds, 2.3 assists and 2.0 steals per game.
+He re-joined the Supercats for the 2022 NBL1 South season and then played for them again in the 2023 season.

+Between October and December 2023, Blagojevic played 12 games for KK Dynamic of the Basketball League of Serbia, averaging 9.7 points, 4.8 rebounds, 2.3 assists and 1.4 steals per game.

+Blagojevic re-joined Geelong, now known as Geelong United, for the 2024 NBL1 South season.
+He re-joined United for the 2025 season.